OpenPeerPower/OpenPeerPower.github.io/_docs/installation/hassbian.markdown

 ---
-title: "Hassbian"
+title: "Oppbian"
-description: "Hassbian image for a Raspberry Pi."
+description: "Oppbian image for a Raspberry Pi."
-redirect_from: /getting-started/hassbian/
+redirect_from: /getting-started/oppbian/
 ---

 <div class='note warning'>

-  The Hassbian image is deprecated as of October 2019.
+  The Oppbian image is deprecated as of October 2019.
 Please move to another [installation method](/getting-started/).

 </div>